 • The city of Naples has a total area of just over 12 square miles.

-• As of July 2023, Naples had a population of just under 20,000.
+• As of July 2024, Naples had a population of just under 20,200.

 Is Naples, Florida, expensive?
 Well, with a cost of living index of 113, it’s pricier than the national average.
 But while this may seem like a steep number, Naples is still more affordable than other major cities in South Florida, like Miami and Palm Beach, where the cost of living index is 118.9 and 114.1, respectively.

-Pro: Picturesque Beaches Wherever You Go
+Pro: There Are Picturesque Beaches Wherever You Go

 From Barefoot Beach Preserve to the Naples Pier, this lovely seaside haven boasts some of the most picturesque and serene beaches in the world.
 In fact, in Collier County, there are more than 48 miles of beaches

-Con: High Housing Prices
+Con: Housing Prices Can Be Daunting

 There are still affordable areas to live nearby, though.
 You just have to know where to look.